EddieHubCommunity/BioDrop/README.md

 ## Our Pledge

-We take participation in our community as a harassment-free experience for everyone and we pledge to act in ways to contribute to an open, welcoming, diverse and inclusive community.
+We take participation in our community as a harassment-free experience for everyone and we pledge to act in ways to contribute to an open, welcoming, diverse, and inclusive community.

-If you have experienced or been made aware of unacceptable behaviour, please remember that you can report this.
+If you have experienced or been made aware of unacceptable behavior, please remember that you can report this.
 Read our [Code of Conduct](https://github.com/EddieHubCommunity/LinkFree/blob/main/CODE_OF_CONDUCT.md) for more details.